 Denver Health is a multi-faceted healthcare organization running a series of services -- aside from traditional 390-bed hospital.
 Also included in the network is an HMO service with more than 60,000 members, a nursing school, public health facilities and even correctional institution health care services, to name a few.
 The network boasts more than 3700 employees and 600,000 outpatient visits per year.

 In 2001, the CEO of Denver Health threw the gauntlet down to the hospital executives, including Pelot.
 She wanted Denver to become the most "healthy US community by 2010".
 Pelot knew that if continued to manage his storage with the same infrastructure, the health of the systems that ran the hospital would be on life support.
-At that point he was looking at 40% year-over-year growth rates and a 2000 sq ft. data center that was quickly running
+At that point he was looking at 40% year-over-year growth rates and a 2000 sq ft. data center that was quickly running out of space and operating without a DR site, which was a risky proposition given where the primary data center is located.

 "The data center was also located in the basement, underneath the physical therapy center," said Pelot.
 "The only problem with that was there were 6, 1000 gallon hot tubs right above my servers.
 Luckily no significant water ever got down into the data center."